DidierLesesvre/scheduling-modules/README.md

 - the groups have bounded size (from above and below)

 The minimization is essentially on a sum of preferences to a certain power, to rule out pretty quickly low preferences.

+An efficient solver to use this model is coin-bc.

 # In practice: from a spreadsheet containing the list of students and preferences